tysnj/RCC/README.md

 ## Overview

-OrderedList is a component which implements an alphabetically sorted list; including one button which enables the user to sort either in ascending or descending order, and a second button to permit the list to be cleared.
+OrderedList is a component that implements an alphabetically sorted list; including one button which enables the user to sort either in ascending or descending order, and a second button to permit the list to be cleared.

 - After typing the new item, submit with the 'Enter' key.
 - Sort between ascending (↓) and descending (↑) order by clicking the sorting button.